LarrainVial: History

 The history of LarrainVial begins in 1934 with its creation as one of the first stock brokerages in Chile.
 In 1960, in alliance with the American bank Paine Webber, they began to venture into the purchase and sale of foreign currencies.
 During the 90s, LarrainVial expanded its international presence, especially with operations on the New York Stock Exchange, and in 1998 they launched their first mutual fund.
 In the 2000s, the company consolidated its role as a pioneer in the distribution of international financial products, such as its first SICAV fund in Luxembourg.
 In recent years, LarrainVial has continued its international expansion, with a presence in emerging markets such as Mexico and Central America, and expanding its portfolio with alternative asset and venture capital products.

 Business lines

 LarrainVial operates in various areas within the financial field, including stock brokerage, investment fund management, and financial advice to large net worth individuals.
 One of its main focuses is the distribution of third-party financial products (DP3), allowing institutional investors to access a wide range of alternative asset products.
 The company has also developed an important fund management business, with LarrainVial Asset Management and Activos AGF at the head of its management, both in fixed income and alternative funds.
 Additionally, the company has expanded its presence in markets such as the United States and Mexico, focusing on wealth management and the distribution of international financial products.

+Minería Activa

 Among its investment funds is Minería Activa, in which Andes Iron owns 22% of the stakes.
 Minería Activa is involved in the iron mining projects of Dominga and Cerro Imán.
+Minería Activa controls Pampa Camarones, a mining company that operates Golondrina, a copper mine in Arica y Parinacota Region in northernmost Chile.

+From at least 2016 to 2019 Minería Activa administered the LarrainVial fund FIP Lantánidos which owned BioLantánidos, a company that planned to mine rare-earths near Penco.
+In 2021 BioLantánidos, by then fully owned by Hochschild Mining, was rebranded to Aclara Resources.
+As of March 2026 the Penco project (Penco Module) had its environmental impact assessment under evaluation by the Environmental Assessment Service.